Instructor: Prof. Chris Ormel

 planet detection techiques: radial velocity method, transits, microlensing, astrometry, direct imaging

-The two body problem, orbital elements, resonances, numerical integration techniques
+The two body problem, orbital elements, resonances, numerical integration techniques; three body problem, Lagrange points, tides, Earth-Moon system

 Equations of States: degenerate matter, hydrostatic balance, polytropes